 If you have AT&T or Verizon contracts for your smartphone, you’re paying too much money.
 Not only are you paying too much, but you probably don’t have an unlimited data plan and it is likely that you have some stupid text messaging cost arrangement too.
 If you have T-Mobile or Sprint, then you’re probably getting a better deal, but there are still savings to be had–and sometimes those savings are so great that it might be worth to break your contract and pay the penalty to switch to a different carrier.

-The Republic Wireless Option
+The Republic Wireless of Google Fi Option

-If you want to pay $19/month then you must pay the full cost of the phone up front, which is $250.
+If you want to pay $19/month then you must pay the full cost of the phone upfront, which is $250.
 There is no discount for multiple lines however, which means there isn’t anything like a family plan, so depending on your situation the savings from a typical AT&T contract could be relatively small–that is assuming you don’t really need unlimited data.
 If you only need one or two lines, then you should definitely consider it.
-You can read my review of republic wireless and Google Project Fi.
+You can read my review of republic wireless and Google Fi.

 Another Option: Get the Same Network Much Cheaper